Rated Excellent Online

 Some lenders will go lower but at reduced loan-to-value ratios or with higher rates.
 If your lease is already under 80 years, it is worth investigating a statutory lease extension under the Leasehold Reform, Housing and Urban Development Act 1993 before applying for finance.
 Extensions typically cost between £5,000 and £30,000 depending on the property value and current lease length.

 Leaseholders who have owned the property for at least two years have the legal right to extend the lease by 90 years at a peppercorn ground rent.
 Starting this process — even before it completes — can sometimes reassure lenders, though most will want the extension registered before they lend.
+The Leasehold and Freehold Reform Act 2024 is also in the process of making extensions cheaper and simpler, though many provisions depend on secondary legislation scheduled for later phased implementation.

 Ground Rent, Service Charges and Leasehold Reform